Daniil Trifonov discography

 Trifonov's 2016 album for DG, Transcendental, consisting of the complete piano études of Franz Liszt, was a major success.
 It reached the number one position in the Specialist Classical Albums Chart in the United Kingdom in October 2016, was designated one of "The Best Classical Music Recordings of 2016" by The New York Times, and won the 2018 Grammy Award for Best Classical Instrumental Solo.
 In 2016, Trifonov also received Gramophones Artist of the Year Award.
 In 2017, Trifonov released three albums with DG: an album consisting of piano trios by Rachmaninoff performed with Gidon Kremer and Giedrė Dirvanauskaitė; Chopin Evocations, an album with music written by or in homage of Chopin; and an album with chamber music by Franz Schubert performed with such artists as Anne-Sophie Mutter.
-Trifonov's two newest albums for DG, Destination Rachmaninov • Departure and Destination Rachmaninov • Arrival were released in 2018 and 2019 respectively; the albums comprise Rachmaninov's four piano concertos with Nézet-Séguin and the Philadelphia Orchestra, in addition to J.S.
+Trifonov then recorded two further albums dedicated to Rachmaninoff, Destination Rachmaninov • Departure and Destination Rachmaninov • Arrival, which were released in 2018 and 2019 respectively; the albums comprise the composer's four piano concertos with Nézet-Séguin and the Philadelphia Orchestra, in addition to J.S.
 Bach's Partita for violin solo No. 3 in E major (BWV 1006) arranged for piano solo by Rachmaninoff and Trifonov's own transcriptions for piano solo of Vocalise (Op.
 34 No. 14) and The Silver Sleigh Bells (first movement of The Bells, Op.
 35).

 Trifonov has earned considerable commercial and critical success.
 In addition to earning a Grammy for Transcendental, he earned Grammy nominations for Rachmaninov Variations and The Carnegie Recital.
 In 2016, Trifonov received the Gramophone Classical Music Awards' Artist of the Year Award.
 His successes also include appearances on international record chart rankings, including eight albums that have ranked on the Billboard Top Classical Album chart.